Quantum Fluctuations Drive Angular Momenta in Nuclear Fission

-\textit{Theoretical Model}$-$ Low-energy nuclear fission is a slow and large-amplitude collective motion involving complicated quantum fluctuations in a series of collective degrees of freedom.
-The quantum fluctuations mainly represent as the shape vibrations, and can also induce collective rotations in particular when the nucleus goes beyond the saddle, where the elongation of the compound nucleus will be accelerated and the fragments are forming \cite{zhangchunli2016}.
-Figure \ref{fig:model} shows a schematic picture of the collective vibrations, rotations, and their combinations of a fissioning nucleus.
-As the nucleus further elongates, the collective rotations will gradually diverge to those of the two forming fragments and the relative rotation between them.
-These collective rotations are correlated with each other by the residual interactions, which can be expanded in different orders and the dominant part is the quadrupole-quadrupole interaction.
+The quantum shape fluctuations in low-energy nuclear fission mainly manifest as collective shape vibrations \cite{Bohrbook}.
+They can also induce collective rotations, especially when the nucleus goes beyond the saddle point where the elongation of the compound nucleus accelerates.
+As the fragments are forming \cite{zhangchunli2016}, the collective rotations will gradually converge to those of the two fragments and the relative rotation between them.
+Figure \ref{fig:model} shows a schematic picture of the collective vibrations, rotations, and their combinations within a fissioning nucleus.
+These can be treated as fluctuations of the mass multipole moments (shapes of compound nuclei and fragments).
+These collective rotations are coupled to each other by the multipole-multipole interactions, with the dominant part being the quadrupole-quadrupole interaction \cite{Bohrbook}.

-To this end, we can construct a collective Hamiltonian that contains not only the vibrations in axially symmetric quadrupole and octupole shapes $\beta_2$, $\beta_3$ but also the rotations of two (forming) fragments and their relative motion:
+Therefore, a collective Hamiltonian that includes not only vibrations in a set of collective shape coordinates $\{\boldsymbol{\beta}\}$ but also the rotations of two (forming) fragments and their relative motion can be written as:

-where $B_{pq}$ and $V$ are the mass tensor and collective potential, respectively. $S_{L(H)}$ is the angular momentum of the light (heavy) fragment and $S_{\Lambda}$ is the relative orbital angular momentum between two fragments. ${\cal I}_{L(H)}$ and ${\cal I}_{\Lambda}$ are the corresponding moments of inertia.
-Before the onset of primary fragments, the rotations reduce to only the one of the mother nucleus described by $\hat S_\Lambda$ term. $\chi_2$ in the quadrupole-quadrupole interaction terms denotes the interaction strength. $\hat Q^i_2$ is the quadrupole operator and the $\mu$ component of it takes a simple form due to the axial symmetry:
+where $B_{pq}$ and $V$ are the collective masses and potential, respectively. $S_{L(H)}$ is the angular momentum of the light (heavy) fragment and $S_{\Lambda}$ is the relative orbital angular momentum between two fragments. ${\cal I}_{L(H)}$ and ${\cal I}_{\Lambda}$ are the corresponding moments of inertia. $\chi_2$ in the quadrupole-quadrupole interaction terms denotes the interaction strength. $\hat Q^i_2$ is the quadrupole operator that is related to the intrinsic quadrupole deformation $\beta^i_2$ \cite{Ring1980Book-P25}.